How to Access Property Records in Kansas

 Involuntary liens are beyond your control.
 They are imposed when you fail to pay a debt you owe.
 These most often result in foreclosure and loss of the home.

-Tax liens are very serious.
+- Tax Liens - Tax liens are very serious.
 If you fail to pay your annual property taxes, the county will impose a lien and then eventually foreclose and sell your property at auction.
 The county will sell it to pay off the taxes, usually well below the fair market value.

-Creditors use judgment liens the same way contractors use mechanic's liens.
+- Judgment Liens - Creditors use judgment liens the same way contractors use mechanic's liens.
 If you fail to pay a debt, they can sue you in court, and if they win, they can foreclose and sell your property.

 The Process of Property Liens in Kansas